oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6901_size/12_mm_id_24_mm_od_6_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6901 Size 12 mm Id 24 mm Od 6 mm Depth
+# Hardware Bearing 6900 Series 6901 Size 12 mm ID 24 mm OD 6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base